viadeo/tetra/README.md

 ```

 ## Applications tree
 By default, the Tetra.js framework expects a particular directory tree structure.
-Following this convention allows you to use the bootstrap feature to dynamically load JavaScript resources.
+Following this convention allows you to use the bootnode feature to dynamically load JavaScript resources.

    * **tetramvc**
       * **apps**